nerfstudio-project/nerfacc/docs/source/examples/unbounded.rst

 Here we trained a `Instant-NGP Nerf`_  on the `MipNerf360`_ dataset.
 We used train split for training and test split for evaluation.
 Our experiments are conducted on a single NVIDIA TITAN RTX GPU.
+The training memory footprint is about 6-9GB.

 The main difference between working with unbounded scenes and bounded scenes, is that a contraction method is needed to map the infinite space to a finite :ref:`Occupancy Grid`.